depeperwinkel

 Unable to load availability for pickup

-This spicy basil is harvested on the island of Crete, where the mountain slopes are colored in summer by a carpet of flowering herbs.
-This wild basil is distinguished by its high anise camphor (anethole) content, giving it a strong, sweet flavor, similar to that of Thai basil.
+This spicy basil was harvested on the island of Crete, the island where the mountain slopes are colored by a carpet of flowering herbs in the summer.
+This wild basil is distinguished by a high content of anise camphor (anethol), making the taste powerful and sweet, just like that of Thai basil.

-This wild basil comes from the Ocimum basilicum, one of the many herbaceous plants native to the island of Crete.
-It should not be confused with Clinopodium vulgare, the true wild basil, which also grows on Crete and is also used as a herb.
+This wild basil comes from Ocimum basilicum, one of the many herbaceous plants that grow naturally on the island of Crete.
+Not to be confused with Clinopodium vulgare, the true wild basil, which also occurs on Crete and is used as a herb.

-Basil is sometimes called the "king of herbs," but its official name is sweet basil.
-Nowadays, we mainly know the plant from kitchen basil, usually a variety of Basilico Genovese, the stereotypical Italian basil.
+Basil is sometimes called the 'king of herbs', but the official name is sweet basil.
+Nowadays, we know the plant mainly from kitchen basil, usually a variety of Basilico Genovese, the stereotype of Italian basil.

-Sweet basil originates from India, where 'tulsi', the collective name for various types of basil, is a sacred plant often planted in a specially created flowerbed called vindradas in front of the house.
+Sweet basil originates from India, where 'tulsi', the collective name for various types of basil, is a sacred plant that is often planted in front of the house in a specially prepared bed, the vindradas.

-Of all the basil varieties, wild basil and Thai basil are richest in anethole.
-This distinguishes this basil from the rather bland fresh basil.
-Our Cretan basil has a slightly sweet taste, but with distinct licorice notes, making it delicious with stewed fish (think haddock) and roast lamb, but also, of course, in pasta and on pizza.
+Of all basil varieties, this wild-growing basil and Thai basil are the richest in anethol.
+This distinguishes this basil from fresh basil, which is rather bland in that respect.
+Our Cretan basil tastes slightly sweet, but with distinct licorice accents, making it delicious with stewed fish (think haddock) and roasted lamb, but of course also in pasta and on pizza.

 Only the leaves of basil are used as a herb.
-The characteristic odor is that of methyl chavicol, which is also found in tarragon and chervil.
-The wide Basil's rich flavor and aroma make it a perfect match with lemon, lime, mint, cloves, anise, and star anise.
-Some of the aromatic and flavoring compounds (essential oils) in basil include:
+The characteristic scent is that of methylchavicol, which we also know from tarragon and chervil.
+The broad The flavor and aroma profile of basil makes it combine well with lemon, lime, mint, clove, anise, and star anise.
+Some of the aromatic and flavor compounds (essential oils) in basil are:

-- methyl chavicol (estragole), anise-like, as in tarragon and chervil,
+- methyl-chavicol (estragol), anise-like, as in tarragon and chervil,

-- methyl eugenol, spicy, woody and sweet, like cloves,
+- methyl-eugenol, spicy, woody and sweetish, as in cloves,

-pepper y aroma, like juniper berry, - linalool, responsible for the fresh floral scent, for the scents of rosewood and coriander,
+- linalol, responsible for the fresh floral scent, for the scents of rosewood and coriander,

 - methyl cinnamate, fruity, sweet taste like strawberries, scent of cinnamon,